jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_alarm_TempDB_FileLocation.md

 ---
-title: ﻿Tempdb File Location Alarm
+title: ﻿Tempdb File Location alarm
+tags: [sqlserver_alarms]
 last_updated: July 29, 2016
 summary: "This alarm is raised when Tempdb files are in the same location as other database files and I/O activity is significant and more than one drive is available."
 sidebar: c_sqlserver_sidebar